FairwindsOps/charts/stable/insights-agent/README.md

 by setting the minute of the cron schedule to a random number.
 For example, to run at a random minute every hour, your cron expression can be `rand * * * *`.

+### Gitops Tooling and Cronjobs
+If using continous devlivery tooling to deploy insights, you should explicitly set `.Values.cronjobs.apiVersion` to ensure compatible apiVersions are used for your cluster.
+This is handled automatically when deploying with helm.

 ## Reports
 There are several different report types which can be enabled and configured:
 * `polaris`